Confirmation

 This is also why Confirmation is linked to the bishop’s presence.
 As Ordination into the priesthood requires the bishop’s presence, so too, in Confirmation, the bishop’s presence signifies that the person being confirmed is now charged with the duty of carrying on the apostolic mission.

-It means being sent out into life, as witnesses of the Good News to those around them.
+It means to be be sent out into life, as witnesses of the Good News.
 It means further equipping for the work of the Kingdom.
-And, finally, it means a rising generation of Christians who have dedicated their lives to the glory of God in every area of life, people of The Way.
+It means a rising generation of Christians who have dedicated their lives to the glory of God in every area of life, people of The Way.